Tenshin000/CogniPredictAD/README.md

 - **data**: Contains the datasets used and generated.
 ADNIMERGE.csv (raw ADNI merge), ADNIMERGE_DICT.csv (variable dictionary), splits used in the experiment (train.csv, test.csv, pretrain.csv, pretest.csv, sampled.csv), and NEWADNIMERGE.csv (aggregated file with predictions/imputations produced by the pipeline).
 The notebook explicitly documents the creation and use of NEWADNIMERGE.csv;
 - **doc**: LaTeX sources of the final report;
 - **notebooks:** Collection of Jupyter notebooks that implement the entire flow. **The heart of the project is located in the *notebooks* folder.
 Most of the explanations and code are there, and I recommend reading them carefully to get a clear understanding of the project.** These include preliminary exploration (01), dataset preparation (02), data exploration (03), preprocessing (04), data exploration for classification (05), tuning (06), classifier training (07), explainability (08), model evaluation (09), and creation of operational models (10);
 - **results**: Contains all the models produced.
-In particular, it contains the final models Model1.pkl and Model2.pkl and the interpretable models XAIModel1.pkl and XAIModel2.pkl;
+In particular, it contains the final models Model.pkl and AltModel.pkl and the interpretable models XAIModel.pkl and AltXAIModel.pkl;
 - **src**: Reusable source code:
   - **classification** contains classifier.py and grid.py (ADNIClassifier class, functions for training, repeated CV, model saving, and evaluation);
   - **preprocessing** contains cleaner, transformer, KNN imputer, outlier handling, and attribute selection (all routines used to build train/test and fill missing values);